Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Decomposition in

-There are $8$ factors in \eqref{eq_reduce_1_E8_10}.
-We strive to realize the {\it principle of the highest root}, so we choose the reflection $s_\tau$ for conjugation of factors in \eqref{eq_reduce_1_E8_10} in such a way that one of the obtain factors will be related to the highest root.
+We strive to choose the reflection $s_\tau$ for conjugation of factors in \eqref{eq_reduce_1_E8_10} in such a way that one of the resulting factors is the highest root $\alpha_{max}$.
 To this end, let us put